• Skip to main content

 And so I had to rethink everything I thought I believed about reading and literature and what’s important.

-If you have a right-brained child and/or a highly creative child, I invite you to do something that will probably take 15 minutes of your time.
+If you have a highly creative child, I invite you to do something that will probably take 15 minutes of your time.
 It is a short amount of time to invest in something that could be potentially life-changing in how you teach your child.

 • First, read through the comments on What is Twaddle? to get a feel for the mindset of “serious” homeschoolers about books and learning.
 And I’m NOT criticizing these moms.
 I truly believe they love their kids and want what is best for them.
 But there is so much there that conscientious homeschoolers internalize without even realizing it.
 (And with that internalization comes the potential for a lot of shame.)